Selling a property can be a stressful event at any time. When the property is rented, everyone should understand their rights and responsibilities.

 - refuse open homes and auctions at the property.

 Tenants can insist that the property be shown to potential buyers by appointment only.
 They can also ask for a temporary rent reduction in return for permitting open homes (the landlord does not have to grant this).
-Tenants have the right to be present at the home at all times, including during open homes.
+Tenants have the right to be always present at the home, including during open homes.

 Communication and negotiation are important.
 Once everyone has agreed to a schedule of access, put it in writing and make sure it’s signed by everyone involved.